HalfasleepDev/DriveCore/D-14/Testing/NETWORK_README.md

 **Goal:** To create a robust scalable system for communication and control

 ### 1. Broadcast System
+- [ ] Created broadcast system to automaticaly find the ip

 ### 2. Handshake System
+- [ ] Handshake between the Host and Client to gather authentication and system info

 ### 3. Movement Controls
+- [ ] Movement controls with ack statements to prevent backup

 ### 4. System Navigation
+- [ ] Navigate through different subsystems via commands

 ### 5. Video Streaming
+- [ ] Low latency 25.0 fps streaming

 ---